ms2data/ms2-quick-start/README.md

 Each source show have as set of dimensions and measures defined -- and annotations describing the different entities and type information (e.g., currency, percent, duration).
 For more information on how Malloy dimensions, measures, joins, views, etc. work, see the [Malloy documentation →](https://malloydata.dev/documentation)

+> [!NOTE]
-> [!TIP] In this example, we are using the ecommerce data set.
+> In this example, we are using the ecommerce data set.
 The ecommerce data set is a sample data set that is included with the Malloy samples.
 Our copilot only has access to the table schema to generate the model.
 In a real-world scenario, you can add more context to the copilot by connecting to or uploading additional metadata such as:
 > - SQL logs
 > - Catalog metadata
 > - Query logs